(1) The following provisions have effect for the purposes of—

 (c) sent by post to him at that address.

-(3) For the purposes of subsection (2) and section 7 of the Interpretation Act 1978 (c 30) (service of documents by post) as it applies in relation to that subsection, the proper address
+(3) For the purposes of subsection (2) and section 7 of the Interpretation Act 1978 (c 30) (service of documents by post) as it

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.